Part II: Hurricane Helene Relief Efforts

 We passed mile stretches of highway covered in a light brown dust, meaning it was completely under water at one point (how! there is so many places for the water to go! how could there be so much water!) juxtaposed with rushing creeks flanking the road, continuing to erode the sediment and therefore the road foundation, what's stopping these roads from collapsing at any minute?
 I held on to hope, God was going to get us there, and there were bigger fish to fry.

-We passed several homes with 20 foot high furniture piles at the street.
-I nievely thought, "Wow!
+We passed several homes with 20 foot high furniture piled at the street.
+I naively thought, "Wow!
 They really hustled to save those things from the flood by getting them to higher ground," until I realized that was trash, entire homes flooded, all of that was contaminated.
 They brought it to the street to go to the dump.

 We arrived.
 Seeing the orange Samaritan's Purse t-shirts descend on the home gave me goosebumps.
 It was a heavenly sight, one I will always remember.
 I felt His presence clear as day.